klauste/ShortestPathToVisibility/README.md

 # ShortestPathToVisibility
 This project implements an algorithm in C++ to solve the quickest-pair visibility problem presented in the article [On Romeo and Juliet Problems: Minimizing Distance-to-Sight](https://ui.adsabs.harvard.edu/abs/2019arXiv190601114A).
-The project has a library implementing the algorithm, a Qt project to visualize the problem and its solution and a Qt test project to test the algorithm.
+The project has three sub-projects:

+a library implementing the algorithm

+a Qt project to visualize the problem and its solution

+and a Qt test project to test the algorithm

 I wrote this as my Master of Science thesis.
 It uses [CGAL](https://www.cgal.org/) to triangulate the polygon and (Qt)[https://www.qt.io/] for visualization and testing.

 I've compiled and run the programme on macOS Catalina and Ubuntu 18.04.
 If you want to run it on your machine I recommend using Ubuntu 18.04 as the installation of required third party libraries is much simpler.
 If you don't have Ubuntu 18.04, you can run it by installing the [Ubuntu Image](http://releases.ubuntu.com/18.04/) on [VirtualBox](https://www.virtualbox.org/)